BT3040-TP-Report-Team-7/BT3040-TPA/README.md

 | CatBoost           | 89.50% | *            | *             | *             |
 | Ensemble           | 90.00% | 85.00%       | 87.00%        | 89.00%        |

 The pre-trained models are available in `models` folder.
+Training code is available in final_analysis.ipynb